albanjoseph/Signapse/tools/neural_network_training/README.md

 bash setup.sh
 ```

-This will generate and activate a virtual environment with the appropriate installed packages as listed in `requirememnts.txt`.
+This will generate and activate a virtual environment with the appropriate installed packages as listed in `requirements.txt`.
 FYI the following commands may be used to activate/deactivate this environment.

 ```asm
 source venv/bin/activate #activates venv